One-step replica symmetry breaking of random regular NAE-SAT I: The combinatorial model

 \subsubsection{Component coloring for the pair model}

-Based on the notion of union-free components, we can define pair component coloring for the pair model analogously as Definition \ref{def:compcol}.
+Based on the notion of union-free components, we can define pair component coloring for the pair model analogously to Definition \ref{def:compcol}.
 Let $\FFF_2$ denote the collection of all union-free components, and define